syntevo/docs/src/SmartGit/Manual/GUI/Preferences/Commands.md

 ## Standard Window

-This setting controls the level of detail and the complexity in the appearance of the Standard Window.
+This setting controls the level of detail and the complexity in the appearance of the **Standard Window**.

-## Log and Working Tree window
+## Log and Working Tree Window

 ### Commit View

-This option configures the staging behavior when no files have been staged in the Commit View.
+This option configures the staging behavior when no files have been staged in the **Commit View**.

 - *Ask* will prompt you how to proceed (Default)
 - *Commit all except untracked files* will stage changes made to tracked files.